 - Vauxhall Bridge

-We have seen the new year’s eve fireworks from all these places during the years, and there were families.
-A possibility is to go for dinner can always in Chalk farm and then watch the fireworkd from Primrose Hill, or have dinner in Hampstead and then watch the fireworks from Hampstead Heath.
+We have seen the new year’s eve fireworks from all these places during the years and this is where you would normally find local families.
+You could consider booking a restaurant in Chalk farm and then watching the fireworks from Primrose Hill, or booking a restaurant in Hampstead and then watching the fireworks from Hampstead Heath.

 What to do on New Year’s Day in London with kids